learn-co-curriculum/dsc-mle/README.md

 >In mathematics, the arguments of the maxima (abbreviated arg max or argmax) are the points of the domain of some function at which the function values are maximized

-Remember wee are not concerned with the actual maximum value of the function.
+Remember that we are not concerned with the actual maximum value of the function.
 We want to **learn the value for theta** where the **function has the maximum value**.

 Following the monotonicity principle, our argmax function can be written with natural log *ln* as: